Youniwemi/aiify/readme.txt

-===  Aiify - ChatGPT and Ollama AI Copywriting, Content Writing and Editing ===
+===  Aiify - ChatGPT, Ollama and OpenRouter AI Copywriting, Content Writing and Editing ===
 Contributors: rahal.aboulfeth
-Tags: chatgpt, Llama, ai, seo, openai, Ollama, content, copywriting, block Requires at least: 5.0
+Tags: chatgpt, Llama, ai, seo, openrouter, claude, gemini, openai, Ollama, content, copywriting, block Requires at least: 5.0
 Tested up to: 6.4.2
 Requires PHP: 7.4
 License: GPL
-Stable tag: 0.1.6
+Stable tag: 0.1.7

 Create high-quality content quickly with AI-powered copywriting, and optimize your existing content with advanced editing capabilities.
-Aiify Blocks can leverage ChatGPT or any Ollama models within the WordPress block editor to help you generate new content and enhance your existing text for SEO and conversions.
+Aiify for Wordpress can leverage ChatGPT or any Ollama or OpenRouter models within the WordPress block editor to help you generate new content and enhance your existing text for SEO and conversions.

 == Description ==

-Simplify your content creation process with **Aiify Blocks**, the AI-powered **WordPress plugin** that allows you to **generate new content** and **enhance existing text** using the power of AI **ChatGPT 3 & 4 models** as well as **Llama models** via Ollama AI.
+Simplify your content creation process with **Aiify**, the AI-powered **WordPress plugin** that allows you to **generate new content** and **enhance existing text** leveraging AI technologies like **ChatGPT 3 & 4 and** Llama models through **Ollama AI**, plus additional models via OpenRouter including **Claude**, **Gemini**, and **PaLM 2**, **Mistral** and more.
 With **ultra-customizable** generation and **seamless integration** with the WordPress **block editor**, you can easily insert AI-generated content directly into your **pages** and **articles**, complete with structured **headings**, **lists**, **bold keywords**, and more.
-Aiify Blocks is perfect for **bloggers**, **writers**, and anyone looking to elevate their content game.
+Aiify is perfect for **bloggers**, **writers**, and anyone looking to elevate their content game.

-Effortlessly create **compelling** and **SEO-optimized content** with **Aiify Blocks**.
+Effortlessly create **compelling** and **SEO-optimized content** with Aiify.
 Our AI-powered plugin for **WordPress** simplifies the **content generation** and **editing process**, with the ability to **highlight keywords**, **insert lists**, and more.
-Aiify Blocks is compatible with the block editor and can be used directly from the **WordPress customizer** or the FSE (full site editor), streamlining your content creation process and enhancing the quality of your website's copy.
+Aiify is compatible with the block editor and can be used directly from the **WordPress customizer** or the FSE (full site editor), streamlining your content creation process and enhancing the quality of your website's copy.

-Moreover, Aiify is not only Block Compatible; it extends its functionality to every TinyMCE content editor thanks to the Tinymce plugin button making it compatible with WooCommerce.
+Moreover, Aiify's versatility extends beyond block compatibility; it integrates with every TinyMCE content editor thanks to the **TinyMCE plugin** making it compatible with WooCommerce and most themes et plugins.

 == IMPORTANT DISCLAIMER ==

-This plugin primarily serves as a bridge to AI models like ChatGPT and other Llama-based models running through Ollama.
+This plugin primarily serves as a bridge to AI models like ChatGPT and a large set of models running through Ollama or OpenRouter.

 The main idea, particularly for content generation and editing, is to provide you with a tool (Content Editor Block or TinyMCE plugin).
-This allows you to submit a prompt to the AI, and then the AI's response will be formatted and inserted into your post or TinyMCE window.
+This tool allows you to submit a prompt to the AI, and then the AI's response will be formatted and inserted into your post or TinyMCE editor.

 It's important to note that the quality of the content will depend on the quality of the prompt and the model.
 That's why Aiify provides you with a settings panel allowing you to fine-tune the default prompts to match your needs.